 Investigations have also revealed Krystal was last seen alive leaving an address in Albert Street, Pyramid Hill about 9.30pm after visiting an acquaintance.

-She also received a phone call on her mobile phone from a public phone booth outside the Leitchville Post Office in Findlay Street shortly before midnight on 20 June, 2009.
+“Important to the investigation is that Krystal received a 40 second phone call on her mobile phone; we know it was from a public phone booth outside the Leitchville Post Office in Findlay Avenue at 11.59pm, on 20 June, 2009,” D/Insp Horan said.

-It is believed that the caller was the last person to speak to Krystal prior to her disappearance.
+“Investigators strongly believe that the caller was the last person to speak to Krystal prior to her disappearance.”

 Police have not been able to locate Krystal’s mobile phone.

 Investigators believe Krystal was murdered and despite extensive investigations, are still searching for answers.